 Mr. Duke has authored dozens of published articles in major media outlets such as Bloomberg, The Guardian and other global news sources.
-Mr. Duke has also been the subject of numerous interviews on economic, banking and geopolitical matters and is a regular speaker at public and private sector conferences and events globally.
-He also serves on the Board of Directors of various international companies, including NGO’s and an insurance company.
+Mr. Duke has also been the subject of numerous interviews on economic, banking and infrastructure matters and is a regular speaker at public and private sector conferences and events globally.

 Hugo Barreca is Chief Financial Officer of National Standard Finance and is a member of the Management Committee.
 In additional to Mr. Barreca’s role as CFO, he is a leader in the company’s government policy practice.
 In this capacity, Mr. Barreca works with our policy advisors to create and implement various types of economic, social and infrastructure policy plans for our government clients.

 Mr. Barreca is responsible for financial administration of the company, as well as legal compliance and oversight of National Standard’s entities.
 His experience includes senior positions in management, finance, and business law with both large public corporations as well as privately held companies.
 Mr. Barreca served in such capacities as CFO and General Counsel to companies over his approximate 40 years of corporate, law and finance experience.